A Computer Prepares

 Open System Preferences; Choose Internet Accounts; Choose an account; Uncheck each service type; Repeat for each account.

 Depending on the way that you're using QLab, the iOS-style Notification Center can be anything between a minor nuisance to a seriously embarrassing accidental component of your projection design.
+Apple tries to be clever about suppressing notifications if a projector is connected, but you really can't be too careful.
 To prevent those charming little pop-up bubbles in the top right corner of your screen, open a Terminal window and enter this command:

 Oddly, the Dock is in control of several of the system components that we just adjusted.
 Restarting the Dock allows these changes to take effect.
 Open a Terminal window and enter this command: